 At one of the scale, you had the A-List authors – the kings and queens of the publishing industry whose books were stacked high in the stores.
 These folks made a lot of money from their writing, and rightly so.

 At the other end?
 Those rejected writers who, frankly, didn’t deserve a publishing deal.

 The huge “middle ground” was occupied by two sorts of novelists…

 The only escape from this “no man’s land” in the middle was self publishing.
-But like I said, self publishing was a huge financial risk.
+But like I said, self publishing represented a huge financial risk.
 Plus you had to put up with the “self published = can’t get published” jibe.